pu2clr/SI4735/README.md

-The table below show the SI4735,  DAC CJMCU and ESP32 wireup
+The table below shows the SI4735,  DAC CJMCU and ESP32 wireup

 | Si4735    | Function  |  DAC MAX98357A  | ESP32                                 |
 |-----------| ----------|-----------------|---------------------------------------|